Anthony6197/yutongwu.github.io/_pages/about.md

   🤖 I explore the application of ML and AI in computational social science, particularly in economic and financial markets.
 Currently, my master's thesis delves into multi-modal models, theory of mind, and deep learning.

   🎓 Excitedly, I'm actively seeking PhD and working opportunities (ideally AI, LLM related) for Fall 2024.
-Please [get in touch](ywu4@g.harvard.edu) if you think we have similar research interes.
+Please [get in touch](ywu4@g.harvard.edu) if you think we have similar research interest.

 ## Selected Experience